api3dao/vitepress-docs/docs/explore/dapis/what-are-dapis.md

 # Introducing dAPIs

-A dAPI is the interface that smart contracts connect to to access data feed aservices.
+A dAPI is the interface that smart contracts connect to access data feed services through.

 Through the use of the function `setDapiName` API3 can associate the ID of a Beacon or Beacon Set with a human-readable name like AVAX/USD.
 The benefit of